crackerOil/Freight-Frenzy-Scorer/README.md

-# Ultimate Goal Scorer
+# Freight Frenzy Scorer

-A scorer app for FTC 2020-2021
+A scorer app for FTC 2021-2022

 ## About